Xtremely-Doped-Punk/SFML/[SpaceWars]-release-x64/README.md

 # Space Wars - Project Description

-`To Run the Game Release File, pls download the Folder as it is and run the .exe file`
+`To Run the Game, Download the Complete Release Folder as it is and run the .exe file`
 ---

 - Implementations of basic movements based upon Physics Motions.
 (Circular, linear, Concentric, etc motions)